 He had every reason to do so.
 Ireland had just beaten England at a Cricket World Cup, coming back from a massive deficit, and O'Brien had been largely responsible for the resurrection.

-On Tuesday - what is the 10-year anniversary of Ireland beating England in Bangalore - O'Brien is doing a live, and free, Q&A session to provide some lockdown relief for Irish cricket fans.
+During 2021's COVID-19 lockdown, on the 10-year anniversary of Ireland beating England in Bangalore, O'Brien held a live, and free, Q&A session to provide some lockdown relief for Irish cricket fans.

 Little something to help get through lockdown, I’m doing a free to join Zoom ask me anything Q & A with @CricketBadge as host on March 2nd to chat all things Irish cricket + beyond.

 Chance to win some special prizes for you & your club.